ssun6/plotmicrobiome/README.md

 # plotmicrobiome
 Plotmicrobiome is a user-friendly statistical analysis and visualization pipeline for microbiome analysis.
 Plotmicrobiome intergrates novel approaches in analyses and visualization of microbiome data in a user-interactive way and generates publication ready statistical results and figures for both 16S rRNA gene amplicon sequencing and shotgun metagenome sequencing.
-The application is also freely available without installation at https://ssun6.shinyapps.io/plotmicrobiome/.

-## Installation
+# Installation

-**Website**

-Plotmicrobiome is freely available at https://ssun6.shinyapps.io/plotmicrobiome/ without installation.

-**R shiny**
+There are three ways to use the pipeline: 1.GUI with R on your computer, 2. shiny apps website and 3.
+R package.

+## 1. R shiny (recommended)

-Command line:
+Run in Command line:
 ```
 cd $HOME
 git clone https://github.com/ssun6/plotmicrobiome.git